 Open source is used more and more within IT companies.
 Even big players like Microsoft have in the past years embraced the power of open-source software.
-What you discover fast in the IoT sphere, however, is that it is still a very immature market and hence hard to find active communities.
+What you discover fast in the IoT sphere, however, is that it is still a very immature market.
+Hence hard to find active communities.
 When using open source, choose wisely.

 Future Proof IoT – Dealing with Hardware